calaldees/teacherEducation/teacherEducation/how-observe.md

 * Possible focus ideas
     * Transitions
         * How does the teacher move between different activities and how is this co-ordinated
+        * How many segments are their in lessons?
     * Use of language
         * Technical/subject?
+            * Do they highlight key vocabulary/language?
         * How do they relate to the students
         * Use of voice (to class, to individuals)
+        * What % of the time are students using computers?
+Is this different from different year groups?
     * Non verbal communication
         * Position in room
         * Use of hands, face, gestures